 All levels of care require a care and support plan to be created with the person who will be receiving the care.
 This is usually carried out by the home care provider.
 The care and support plan aims to achieve positive outcomes for the person.
 It should enable and encourage independence, support lifestyle choices, be personalised and cover both the needs and wishes of your relative.

 There are three levels of home care, each offering different benefits.
-The three types of support are; visiting home care, live in care, and specialist care for complex healthcare needs.
+The three types of support are; visiting home care, live-in care, and specialist care for complex healthcare needs.

 Visiting home care

-A visiting home care service offers scheduled or ad hoc and emergency care and support visits to people in their own home on a hourly basis.
+A visiting home care service offers scheduled or ad hoc and emergency care and support visits to people in their own home on an hourly basis.
 Visiting care is commonly required several times a day; mornings, lunch times, and evenings.

 Reasons to choose visiting home care